 - Weekly backups

-The included one-click application installer helps you install a plethora of popular content management applications to create a CMS-backed website.
-And once your website is up-and-running, you can secure it with a free SSL certificate (on annual plans).
+Our one-click application installer assists you in easily installing a wide range of popular content management applications, enabling you to create a CMS-backed website.
+Once you have your website up-and-running, you can secure it by obtaining a free SSL certificate (available on annual plans).

 If you really don’t want to set up your website yourself, or you don’t know how, then you could consider MEGABIT’s web design service, or take a look at the Magento hosting plan.